Established: 1940

 Image Gallery

 Fourth-generation vigneron Fabien Coche took over his family’s domaine in 2005.
 Hailing from one of Burgundies most famed families (Coche-Dury was part of the same domaine until 1940 and is run by his cousin Raphael), Fabien has quickly become the Coche of the current generation making the most waves.
-His enviable vineyard holdings total nearly 11 hectares spread across Meursault, Monthelie, Pommard and Auxey-Duresses.
+His enviable vineyard holdings total 12 hectares spread across Meursault, Monthelie, Pommard and Auxey-Duresses.

 Fabien Coche’s father is a first cousin of Jean-Francois Coche-Dury and it is not so long ago that the two domaines shared almost identical labels.
 Fabien started working with his father in 1998 and since 2005 has taken over the running and now has his own his own distinctive labels.